roys174/writing_style/README.md

 The Effect of Different Writing Tasks on Linguistic Style: A Case Study of the ROC Story Cloze Task

-Roy Schwartz, Maarten Sap, Yannis Konstas, Leila Zilles, Yejin Choi and Noah A. Smith, arXiv 2017, https://arxiv.org/abs/1702.01841
+Roy Schwartz, Maarten Sap, Yannis Konstas, Leila Zilles, Yejin Choi and Noah A. Smith, To appear in the proceedings of CoNLL 2017

 ### Requirements: